 NF affects all races, all ethnic groups and both sexes equally.
 NF affects more people than cystic fibrosis and muscular dystrophy combined!

 There are three distinct forms of neurofibromatosis: NF1, NF2 and schwannomatosis.

 To assist you in your search for information about NF we have provided the information below as well as many Useful Links.

 Several videos talking about NF and the NFNE organization may be viewed here.

 About NF 1

 Neurofibromatosis causes unchecked growth of tissue along the nerves.
 This can put pressure on affected nerves and cause pain, severe nerve damage, and loss of function in the area served by the nerve.
 Problems with sensation or movement can occur, depending on the nerves affected.
 The condition can be very different from person to person, even among people in the same family who have the NF1 gene.

-The “coffee-with-milk” (café-au-lait) spots are the hallmark symptom of Neurofibromatosis.
-Although many healthy people have 1 or 2 small café-au-lait spots, adults with 6 or more spots greater than 1.5 cm in diameter are likely to have Neurofibromatosis.
-In most people with the condition, these spots may be the only symptom.
+The “coffee-with-milk” (café-au-lait) spots are the hallmark symptom of neurofibromatosis.
+Although many healthy people have 1 or 2 small café-au-lait spots, adults with 6 or more spots greater than 1.5 cm in diameter are likely to have neurofibromatosis.
+In some people with the condition, these spots may be the only symptom.

 Diagnostic Criteria for NF 1